 Follow these tips to help ease the process of applying for medical licensure:

-Request a Copy of Current Licensing Requirements
+Request a Copy of Current Medical License Requirements

 When contacting a licensing board for the 1st time, request a copy of its current licensing requirements and the average time it takes to process applications.
 This helps prevent unreasonable expectations in processing time and gives a better idea of when to close a practice, plan a move or arrange a start date with a new employer to minimize financial loss.